EchterAlsFake/Porn_Fetch/README/ROADMAP.md

 - [x] Support OpenSUSE in a build script
 - [] Create an Android App with Qt for Android and PySide6
 - [] Create a Website for better overview, marketing and publicity
-- [] Create a Discord Bot with some functionality (proprietary)
 - [] Translation into other languages
-- [] Transfer the APP Development to Mojo, when it's publicly available
 - [] Create a Documentation
 - [] Testing Windows 7, 8
 - [] Compatibility support for x32